DkOwusuA004/Car-Details/README.md

 <p>To collect the data used for this analysis I downloaded an Excel file from the Kaggle website from a dataset called <a href="https://www.kaggle.com/datasets/akshaydattatraykhare/car-details-dataset/data">"Car Details Dataset"</a>.</p>

 <h3>Data Cleaning</h3>
 <p> First I added a filter on the data which would allow me to easily spot unique values within columns.
 I then converted the selling price and Km-driven columns to numbers and used =COUNTBLANK in column N with a range of A:M to locate any rows with blank cells.
 Once I had located these blank cells I removed those rows of data to ensure I had the most information possible when creating my visualisations.
 I then added 2 columns before column B and used =LEFT(A2,FIND(" ",A2)) in cell B2 to pull through the manufacturer name from the Name column, I also used =MID(A2,LEN(B2)+1,LEN(A2)-LEN(B2)) to pull through model.
 I dragged these formulas down so that they covered the entire dataset.
 After this, I filtered on years before 2010 and deleted them as my scope was 2010-2020.
-I also removed fuel types that weren't either petrol or diesel because....
+I also removed fuel types that weren't either petrol or diesel because petrol and diesel cars have historically dominated the automotive market.
+Analysing these types provides a comprehensive understanding of the majority of vehicles on the road, making my analysis relevant to a larger audience.
 I then removed the rows relating to test-driven cars as I only wanted to include cars that were sold.
 </p>

 <h3>Analysis</h3>
-<p>Using a pivot table I put the state column in the row and values fields and then I sorted the data descending by 'Count of State' which showed me that Washington had the highest number of sightings (506).</p>
+<p>Using a pivot table I put the manufacturer in the row and put the count of manufacturers and the sum of selling price in the values fields.
+Using the MAX and Min formulas I pulled through the max and min count of manufacturers and the sum of the selling price which showed me that Maruti had the highest number of cars sold (1902) with the highest total selling price (899,623,919.00 rupees) and Ashok sold the least amount of cars (1) with the lowest total selling price (300,000.00 rupees).</p>

-<p>I then created a second pivot table.
-This time I put 'State' and then 'County' in the Rows field and then I put 'Count of County' in the Values field in order to show sightings per county.
-I then sorted the data descending by 'Count of County', and then I filtered on the state of Washington in the Row field, as this was the state with the most sightings, which showed me that 'Pierce' was the county with the most sightings.</p>

 <h2>Visualisations</h2>
 <a href="https://public.tableau.com/app/profile/deiniol.ampomah/viz/CarDetails_17084697056090/Dashboard1"> <img src="https://github.com/DkOwusuA004/Car-Details/assets/139594033/709584e2-e96b-4b96-985a-70ee4e95a6ca" alt="Car Details Dashboard 1">